shaheryar-haider/flight-delay-forecasting/README.md

    pip install pandas numpy matplotlib seaborn statsmodels
 ```
 3. Open `Time_Series_Project_Flight_Delay.ipynb` in Jupyter and run all cells
 > The notebook expects the BTS flight delay dataset.
-You can download it from [(https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023) by searching for "US flight delays BTS 2019–2023"].
+You can download it from [(https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023)]

 ---